 The State of Mental Health in America Report: MHA’s State of Mental Health in America report identifies a common set of data indicators for mental health that gives a more complete picture of mental health status in America.
 The report provides data on prevalence rates of mental health problems for youth and adults, and data on access to care for.

 National Advocacy Day: Ensuring people with mental health conditions are heard, MHA hosts a Capitol Hill Day each year to bring advocates to Congress to meet with the key decision-makers.
 Beginning with an in-depth training session on how to advocate to members of Congress, the day culminates with in-person visits to federal legislators on Capitol Hill.
-Since 2012, MHA advocates have joined with the National Council for Community Behavioral Health for Hill Day.
-In 2016, Capitol Hill Day occured on June 13th, in conjunction with the MHA 2016 Annual Conference.

 Education & Outreach

 MHA Screening: Understanding your mental health and learning about where you are in your mental health is essential in ensuring you stay mentally healthy.
 One of the quickest and easiest ways to determine whether you are experiencing symptoms of a mental health condition is to take an anonymous screen.
 MHA has online screening tools for depression, anxiety, bipolar disorder, post-traumatic stress disorder (PTSD), alcohol and substance use, early psychosis, work health, as well as screenings that are youth-focused and parent-focused.
 After completing their screening, individuals receive immediate results, education, resources and linkage to affiliates.
 Along with the results of their screens, individuals provide MHA with valuable demographic and survey responses that allow us to further support our mental health policy and education efforts.